jpwilliams/remit/README.md

 ##### Properties

 * `send` Synonymous with calling the `Request` object.
-* `data(callback)` Provide a callback to be run when the endpoint receives a reply from a request.
+* `data(callback)` Provide a callback to be run when a reply is received from a request.
-* `sent(callback)` Provide a callback to be run when the endpoint successfully sends data to an endpoint.
+* `sent(callback)` Provide a callback to be run when the request successfully sends data to an endpoint.

 ##### Returns